danriedl/engular/adev/src/content/guide/ssr.md

 | `document`          | The initial DOM to use for bootstrapping the server application.                         |               |
 | `documentFilePath`  | File path of the initial DOM to use to bootstrap the server application.                 |               |

-Angular CLI will scaffold an initial server implementation focused on server-side rendering your Angular application.
+Engular CLI will scaffold an initial server implementation focused on server-side rendering your Engular application.
 This server can be extended to support other features such as API routes, redirects, static assets, and more.
 See [Express documentation](https://expressjs.com/) for more details.

 ## Hydration